 vitamin-c-foods

-Foods High In Vitamin C
+Top 10 Foods High in Vitamin C

-The current daily value (DV) for vitamin C is 90 mg.
+6. The current daily value (DV) for vitamin C is 90 mg.

-Vitamin C is the most important micronutrient for increasing immunity and for preventing viral infections like covid 19.
+8. Vitamin C is the most important micronutrient for increasing immunity and for preventing viral infections like covid 19.

-Here are the top 20 foods that are high in vitamin C:
+Here are the top 10 foods that are high in vitamin C:

-1.0 Indian Goosberry
+1.0 Indian Gooseberry

 2.0 Acerola Cherries

-Just one cup (98 grams) of acerola cherries (West Indian Cherry) delivers 1644mg of vitamin C, or 913% of the DV [Ref 2] [https://tools.myfooddata.com/nutrition-facts/171686/wt1]
+Just one cup, 98 grams, of acerola cherries delivers 1644mg of vitamin C or 913% of the DV

 3.0 Guavas

 Guava is a common tropical fruit cultivated in many tropical and subtropical regions.
-Psidium guajava (common guava, lemon guava) is a small tree in the myrtle family (Myrtaceae), native to Mexico, Central America, the Caribbean and northern South America.

 Just one cup (165 grams) of guava contains 112 calories and 376.7 mg (419% DV).